CandyZQ/CS308_Breakout/doc/PLAN.md

 - Bricks with a heart inside give the player another life
 - Bricks with a bomb inside eliminate the 8 bricks around it
 - Bricks with a clock awards 5 seconds
+- Bricks with a lightening increases the speed of the ball

 ### Cheat Key Ideas
-- LEFT ARROW and RIGHT ARROW: moving the paddle
-- A and D: tilt the paddle
-- SPACE: pause and restart
+- "R": restart this level
+- "M": have 99 lives
+- "1-5": jump to that level

 ### Something Extra
-Instead of controlling a horizontal paddle, the player is allowed to rotate the paddle around the center of the paddle at any angle to bounce the ball back in a more dramatic angle.
+Instead of controlling a horizontal paddle, the player is allowed to rotate the paddle around the center of the paddle at any angle with "A" and "D".
+This function allows the ball to bounce back in a more dramatic angle.